Are you looking for the ultimate list of blogging resources? You’ve come to the right place!

 To make a long story short, SEO is how you get organic traffic to your website from search engines like Google.
 SEO traffic is more valuable because people who find your blog organically tend to stay on your site longer, which helps you with ad revenue, etc.

-SEO is very complex, so I highly recommend you purchase Mike Pearson’s Stupid Simple SEO.
+SEO is very complex, so I highly recommend you check out Mike Pearson’s free SEO Course.

-Debbie Gartner’s Ebook Easy Backlinks for SEO is also very valuable.
+Debbie Gartner’s other great Ebook is Easy Backlinks for SEO.
+It’s also very valuable.
 She goes through all the ways you can build backlinks to your blog, which is a great way to improve your Domain Authority.
 Having a higher domain authority helps you rise in the ranks on Google.

 Affiliate marketing is how you earn money through blogging.
 Let’s face it, blogging is very hard work and you might as well get some monetary return for all the effort you’re putting in!